bimaakbar-dev/c0desk1/src/content/docs/guide/quick-start.md

 :::steps
 1. ### Fork the Repository

-   Fork the Stardux repository to your own GitHub account.
+   Fork the :button[Stradocs]{url="https://github.com/bimaakbar-dev/stradocs" icon="fork"} repository to your own GitHub account.

    This allows you to create and manage your own version of the project.

-   :button[GitHub]{url="https://github.com/bimaakbar-dev/stradocs" icon="fork"}

 2. ### Clone Your Fork